 - Berlusconi has campaigned for a flat tax since at least 1994, yet — despite being prime minister three times since then — he has never managed to make it happen.

 - Most of the gains would go to highest incomes and Italy already has one of the highest income inequality rates in Europe.

 - There would need to be significant spending cuts.
 The Bruno Leoni Institute, a libertarian think tank, has calculated that a 25-percent flat tax would lower revenue by €27 billion.
 A rate between 15 and 20 percent would require even deeper cuts and Italy does not have a great track record when it comes to reducing public spending.

-	- With debt close to 160 percent of GDP — the highest rate in Europe — Italy can ill afford fiscal experiments.
+- With a debt over 130 percent of GDP, Italy can ill afford fiscal experiments.